JoshuaTLand/phpFTW/README.md

 # phpFTW
-A simple and light weight framework for simple php development
+A simple and light weight framework for basic php development

 ## Basics
 1) All requests are rerouted through the root index.php